heremaps/gluecodium/docs/guide.md

 User guide
 ==========

-This guide's goal is to give you, as the user of Gluecodium code generation tool, an overview which language features Gluecodium offers and how to use them.
-It also gives you clues where you need to add your own implementation to the generated code.
+This guide's goal is to give an overview which language features Gluecodium offers and how to use them.
+It also gives hints on where to add manually written implementation to the generated code.
 For a complete syntax description of LimeIDL please refer to the [LimeIDL description](lime_idl.md).

 Overview
 --------

 Gluecodium generates a C++ API with language bindings for Java, Swift, or Dart.
 For C++ it will generate declarations only.
-These need to be implemented by you to provide application logic.
+These need to be implemented manually to provide application logic.
 Java, Swift, and Dart bindings are completely generated and forward all calls to C++.

 Crossing the language boundary